 Where I Learned All of This

 I am a member of Wealthy Affiliate.
 See my review of Wealthy Affiliate here.
 I have finished the Online Entrepreneur Training, and am currently taking the Boot Camp and SAC 2020 training.
-I started at Wealthy Affiliate in February 2019, and I knew close to nothing about building a website.
+I started at Wealthy Affiliate, and I knew close to nothing about building a website.
 It is now, at the time of this writing, mid July 2019.
 I have been with Wealthy Affiliate for 5 months.
 In that 5 months, I got two websites completely up and running.
 I have written over 60 articles, and over 40 of my articles have indexed with Google.
 So, I want to make a big plug for Wealthy Affiliate training.
 It’s the best in the world.
 I tried doing this on my own, and failed miserably.
 I have been much more successful since I joined Wealthy Affiliate.

 If you have any questions about this material, the free beginner membership won’t cost you a dime, and you can ask all the questions you want from thousands of website experts!